 Custom roles are only available to customers on our enterprise plans.

 To learn more about enterprise plans, contact email@example.com.

-This topic explains the concepts of custom roles and how to create them in LaunchDarkly.
+This topic explains what custom roles are and how to create them.

 LaunchDarkly's role-based permission system provides global access control levels for team members based on a set of built-in roles.
 The built-in roles are:

 - admin / owner